Mall of Mysore

 Mall of Mysore is a shopping mall which is one of the largest and the first of its kind in the Indian city of Mysore, Karnataka.
-It is located next to the Mysore Race Course with the Chamundi hills as a backdrop.
+It is located next to the Mysore Racecourse, with the Chamundi hills as a backdrop.

 History

 Mall of Mysore is a first-of-its-kind mall in the heritage city of Mysore, the cultural capital of Karnataka.
-Keeping in pace with the changing perspectives and lifestyles, it is a state of the art building with distinctive architecture and design featuring blends of traditional elements with modern design.
-It's adjacent to Radisson Blu Plaza Hotel, Mysore, which is one of the first 5 star hotels in Mysore.
+Keeping in pace with the changing perspectives and lifestyles, it is a state-of-the-art building with distinctive architecture and design featuring blends of traditional elements with modern design.
+It's adjacent to Radisson Blu Plaza Hotel, Mysore, which is one of the first 5-star hotels in Mysore.

 Location

-Mall of Mysore is located ideally on the New Airport Road where it is surrounded by high-end residential neighbourhoods, the Race Course, the Golf Course and the Famous Mysore Zoo.
+Mall of Mysore is located ideally on the New Airport Road where it is surrounded by high-end residential neighbourhoods, the Racecourse, the Golf Course and the Famous Mysore Zoo.
 The mall is home to the Radisson Blu hotel with 140 modern rooms and suites.